rdininno/resource_wall/README.md

 # Resource Wall

+## Project by Robert Di Ninno, James Ball, Joshua Cheung

+A place where user can store and view helpful resources, allow for a quick access to sites.
+Post good stuff.

 - User home page - user can see own resources.
   !["User home page"](https://github.com/rdininno/resource_wall/blob/main/doc/Screen%20Shot%202022-06-09%20at%2017.05.11.png?raw=true)
 - User home page - user can see own favourites.